21st century skills

 Many of these skills are also identified as key qualities of progressive education, a pedagogical movement that began in the late nineteenth century and continues in various forms to the present.

 Background

-Since the early 1980s, a variety of governmental, academic, non-profit, and corporate entities have conducted considerable research to identify key personal and academic skills and competencies they determined were needed for the current and next generation.
-The identification and implementation of 21st century skills into education and workplaces began in the United States but has spread to Canada, the United Kingdom, New Zealand, and through national and international organizations such as APEC and the OECD.
+Since the early 1980s, a variety of governmental, academic, non-profit, and corporate entities have conducted considerable research to identify key personal and academic skills and competencies needed for the current and next generation.
+Though identification and implementation of 21st century skills into education and workplaces began in the United States, it has spread to Canada, the United Kingdom, New Zealand, and through national and international organizations such as APEC and the OECD.

 In 1981, the US Secretary of Education created the National Commission on Excellence in Education to examine the quality of education in the United States."
 The commission issued its report A Nation at Risk: The Imperative for Educational Reform in 1983.
 A key finding was that "educational reform should focus on the goal of creating a Learning Society."
 The report's recommendations included instructional content and skills: